-Zachary Gima joined ACS in February 2012 and currently serves as Director of Strategic Engagement.
+Zachary Gima joined ACS in February 2012 and currently serves as Vice President of Strategic Engagement.
 He helps members leverage the ACS network into career development by managing ACS’s Next Generation Leaders program, working with student and lawyer chapter leaders to obtain judicial clerkships, and organizing policy calls for ACS members to stay informed of developments in the legal landscape.

 Before joining ACS, Gima was a legal fellow for U.S. Senator Chris Coons, of Delaware.
 He previously held positions at the Delaware Democratic Party, the American Association for Justice, and Public Citizen.
 He is the immediate past-chair of the Temple Law Alumni Association, D.C.
 Chapter.